 At first, the heart rate monitor did not really seem that accurate while jogging, but, I noticed that after I tightened the strap on my wrist, it has greatly improved the accuracy of the readings.

-Note: The Gear S3 Frontier is also equipped with a microphone (useful for voice commands) and a speaker (a rarity among smartwatches).
+Note: The Gear S3 Frontier is also equipped with a microphone (useful for voice commands) and a speaker (a rarity among smartwatches, rugged or not).

 The S3 Frontier is IP68 certified, which means that the smartwatch is dustproof and waterproof (it can be submerged underwater down to 5 feet for up to 30 minutes).
 Furthermore, it is also MIL-STD-810G rated and it has survived 10 specific conditions, which includes low pressure, high altitude, drops from 4.9 feet, vibration and shock and extreme temperatures.
 One major difference between the Gear S3 Classic and the S3 Frontier is the strap: the former features a leather strap, while the latter comes with a rubber strap and it seems that both smartwatches are compatible with any 22mm straps, while the mechanism makes it very easy to swap them.

 On the front, Samsung has equipped the S3 Frontier with a 1.3-inches Super AMOLED capacitive touchscreen display that has 16 million colours, a resolution of 360 x 360 pixels and a pixel density of 278 ppi (an upgrade over the 1.2 inches display of the Gear S2).
 As expected, Samsung did not disappoint in this department and the display is vibrant, the contrast levels are proper, it’s bright enough for sunny days and the blacks are very deep (normal for an AMOLED).
 Additionally to the rotating bezel, the touchscreen feels appropriately reactive and fast (and there’s no flat-tire!).